simonscmap/cmapdatapipeline/docs/getting_started/compute_and_storage.rst

 The web validator stores submitted datasets to Dropbox (**Dropbox/Apps/<dataset_short_name>/<dataset_short_name_timestamp.xlsx>**).
 After submission the CMAP data team runs the dataset through the QC API.
 The outputs from the QC API are saved in Dropbox (**Dropbox/Apps/<dataset_short_name>/iterations/1/propose**).
 When changes are approved by the submitter, a copy of the finalized dataset is added to the accept folder within the iteration folder structure, as well as to the final folder where ingestion will pull from (**Dropbox/Apps/<dataset_short_name>/final**).
 Only one file should be saved in the final folder for ingestion.

-Ingesting a dataset submitted through the validator pulls from the final folder and creates a folder based on the table name in the **vault/** directory based on the data type ().
+Ingesting a dataset submitted through the validator pulls from the final folder and creates a folder based on the table name in the **vault/** directory.

 Data Storage